 The Cornell Real Estate Review is the only entirely student-managed scholarly real estate journal in the country.
 The editorial board consists of a second-year executive editor and three to four assistant editors, selected by the outgoing editorial board and the Baker Program director.
 Students are encouraged to submit articles, reviews, and collateral materials for web or print publication.
 Opportunities exist for current students to collaborate with a professor or practicing professional to write an article for submission; in addition, articles may be submitted for one of two annual prizes awarded at the decision of a review committee.

-Cornell Real Estate Women is Cornell's primary graduate and professional student organization dedicated to the promotion and advancement of women in real estate.
-Cornell Real Estate Women provides networking and mentorship opportunities with female industry leaders in order to build connections between future and current professional real estate women.
-By attracting more female real estate executives to come to Cornell, especially to speak at the Baker Program's Distinguished Speaker Series, Cornell Real Estate Women hopes to prepare members for their future professional settings, to ensure that all members are comfortable in the industry and in their work environment.
+Association of Cornell Women in Real Estate (ACWIRE) is Cornell’s primary graduate and professional student organization dedicated to the promotion and advancement of women in real estate.
+ACWIRE provides networking and mentorship opportunities with female industry leaders in order to build connections between future and current professional real estate women.
+By attracting more female real estate executives to come to Cornell, especially to speak at the Baker Program’s Distinguished Speaker Series, the Association of Cornell Women in Real Estate hopes to prepare members for their future professional settings, to ensure that all members are comfortable in the industry and in their work environment.

 Design Connect is a student-run community-design organization that offers practical experience to students through partnering with local municipalities and nonprofit organizations that may not have the resources to hire professionals.